lecnim/stado/docs/source/docs/quick-start.md

             index.html
             image.jpg

-Stado builds site to `output` directory.
+Stado builds the site into an `output` directory.